 Podcasts aren’t all just news and talk.
-Podcast audio dramas are growing in popularity, representing an opportunity for self published fiction authors.
-Here’s what you need to know about creating them to avoid creating more drama for your life and work!
+Podcast audio dramas, or narrative podcasts, are growing in popularity.
+Could this be an opportunity for self-published fiction authors?
+Here’s what you need to know!

 Engagement pods, or engagement groups, have been suggested to get more followers on Instagram.
 But these are nothing new.
 This has been going on for a very long time, only in different forms.
 Here's what you need to know about this tactic.

 One of today's marketing mantras is to use a podcast for marketing.
-Just one issue: You have to market the podcast!
+There's just one issue—you have to market the podcast!
 The challenges of marketing a podcast and using them to build your business are discussed.

-I’m STILL seeing people using the same stupid social media tricks they did in 2008.
+I’m still seeing people use the same stupid social media tricks they did in 2008.
 Hope you'll pardon my rant as I discuss some examples from my recent Instagram adventures.

 To reach new potential customers and fans, non-visual professionals and businesses need to be on social media networks, even the more visual ones like Instagram, Facebook and Pinterest.
 Discover some ways to make your non-visual business more visual and visible.